jchan172/scratch-cms/Post-Setup.md

 	gem install taps

-Push local database schema to Heroku
+Push local database schema to Heroku like you did earlier.

 	heroku db:push postgres://<your username>:<your password>@localhost/<your db name>

 Confirm by typing your app name again.

-There are probably going to be problems (probably due to Ruby incompatibility with 'taps' gem), but the important thing is that schema and redactor assets are pushed up to Heroku.
+There are probably going to be problems yet again, but the important thing is that schema and redactor assets are pushed up to Heroku.

 Change back to Ruby 2.0